-28. In our preoccupation with the immediate problems of economic management we should not lose sight of the need to build up the growth potential of the economy over medium term.
-If we do not do so, the short term difficulties will only grow further.
-The reconstituted Planning Commission will present the programmes and priorities when the Plan is formulated by the end this year.
-But meanwhile a Plan for the year 1980-81 has been formulated which will be dovetailed into the Sixth Plan later.
+In our preoccupation with the immediate problems of economic management we should not lose sight of the need to build up the growth potential of the economy over the medium term.
+If we do not do so, the short-term difficulties will only grow further.
+The reconstituted Planning Commission will present the new programmes and priorities when the Plan is formulated by the end of this year.
+But meanwhile a plan for the year 1980-81 has been formulated which will be dovetailed into the Sixth Plan later.
 The broad objective of the Plan would be to achieve a higher growth rate of 5 per cent per annum.

-- 29. The annual Plan for 1980-81 seeks to revive and restore the health of the economy and accelerate the pace of growth and employment gene-Though the priorities laid down by the earlier Government are not acceptable to us, we have recognised that on-going projects should be fully provided for.
-Within room for manoeuvrability permitted by this consideration, we have effected changes in plan provisions provided for new programmes so as to give a reorientation to the Plan in the desired direction. - 30.
+The annual Plan for 1980-81 seeks to revive and restore the health of the economy and accelerate the pace of growth and employment generation.
+Though the priorities laid down by the earlier Government are not acceptable to us, we have recognised that on-going projects should be fully provided for.
+Within the room for manoeuvrability permitted by this consideration, we have effected changes in plan provisions or provided for new programmes so as to give a reorientation to the Plan in the desired direction.

 The new Planning Commission has made a quick review of Plan programmes and priorities.
-I am glad to announce that in the light of this review the annual Plan outlay for

-1980-81 of the Centre is being raised to Rs.
-7,340 crores, an increase of Rs.
-767 crores over the outlay the interim Budget; compared with original outlay it is year's last higher by 14.5 per cent.
-It will financed by a budgetary provision of Rs.
-5,322 crores and internal other resources of public sector undertakings of Rs.
-2,018 crores.
-A provision of Rs.3,094 crores has been assistance to the made for central outlay on States' Plans, Union 'territories' Plans and sub-plans of hills and tribal areas, special component plans for the scheduled castes, schemes of the North Eastern Council, Rural Electrification Corporation and natural calamities.
+I am glad to announce that in the light of this review the annual Plan outlay for 1980-81 of the Centre is being raised to Rs.
+7,340 crore, an increase of Rs.
+767 crore over the outlay in the interim Budget; compared with last year's original outlay it is higher by 14.50 per cent.
+It will be financed by a budgetary provision of Rs.
+5,322 crore and internal and other resources of public sector undertakings of Rs.
+2,018 crore.
+A provision of Rs.
+3,094 crore has been made for Central assistance to the outlay on States' Plans, Union territories' Plans and sub-plans of hills and tribal areas, special component plans for the scheduled castes, schemes of the North Eastern Council, Rural Electrification Corporation and natural calamities.
 Inclusive of their own resources their Plan outlay will be Rs.
-7.253 crores as against outlay of Rs.
-6,099 crores in 1979-80.
-Altogether the total Plan outlay of the Centre, States, Union territories; schemes of Norh Eastern Council etc., would amount to Rs.
-14,593 crores in 1980-81 as compared with Rs.
-12,511 crores in 1979-80-a step up of 16.6 per cent.
+7,253 crore as against an outlay of Rs.
+6,099 crore in 1979-80.
+Altogether the total Plan outlay of the Centre, States, Union territories, scheme of North Eastern Council, etc., would amount to Rs.
+14,593 crore in 1980-81 as compared with Rs.
+12,511 crore in 1979-80 a step up of 16.60 per cent.